jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 (1) This section applies if—
   (a) a substantive application for a listed project or a referred project is to seek an approval described in section 42(4)﻿(a) (resource consent); and
   (b) the authorised person for the project does not hold an existing resource consent for the same activity using some or all of the same natural resource.
-(2) Before lodging the substantive application, the authorised person must notify in writing each consent authority that has jurisdiction over an area where the approval would apply.
+(2) Before lodging the substantive application, the authorised person must notify in writing each regional council that is the consent authority for an area where the approval would apply.
-(3) A consent authority that receives the notice must, by written notice, advise the authorised person— (a) of any existing resource consent to which section 124C(1)﻿(c) or 165ZI of the Resource Management Act 1991 would apply if the approval were to be applied for as a resource consent under that Act; or
+(3) A regional council that receives the notice must, within 10 working days after receiving it, notify the authorised person in writing—
+  (a) of any existing resource consent to which section 124C(1)﻿(c) or 165ZI of the Resource Management Act 1991 would apply if the approval were to be applied for as a resource consent under that Act; or
   (b) that there are no existing resource consents of that kind.
-(4) If there is an existing resource consent of the kind referred to in subsection (3)﻿(a), the consent authority must notify the holder of the existing resource consent in writing that—
+(4) If there is an existing resource consent of the kind referred to in subsection (3)﻿(a), the regional council must notify the holder of the existing resource consent in writing that—
-  (a) the consent authority has received notice under this section; and (b) the holder of the existing resource consent may—
+  (a) the regional council has received notice under this section; and (b) the holder of the existing resource consent may—
     (i) lodge an application for a resource consent under the Resource Management Act 1991 that is affected by section 124 or 165ZH of that Act; or
     (ii) if the existing resource consent relates to a listed project or referred project for which a substantive application has not been lodged, lodge a substantive application that seeks an approval described in section 42(4)﻿(a) (resource consent) for the same activity as is authorised by the existing resource consent.
-(5) The consent authority must notify the authorised person in writing if the holder of the existing resource consent— (a) notifies the consent authority in writing that they do not propose to lodge an application described in subsection (4)﻿(b); or
+(5) The regional council must notify the authorised person in writing if the holder of the existing resource consent— (a) notifies the regional council in writing that they do not propose to lodge an application described in subsection (4)﻿(b); or
   (b) does or does not lodge an application described in that subsection more than 3 months before the expiry of the existing resource consent.
 (6) The authorised person—
-  (a) must not lodge the substantive application until they receive a notice under subsection (3)﻿(b) or (5) from each consent authority or for each existing resource consent, as the case may be; and
+  (a) must not lodge the substantive application until they receive a notice under subsection (3)﻿(b) or (5) from each regional council or for each existing resource consent, as the case may be; and
   (b) if they wish to lodge a substantive application after receiving those notices, must do so within 3 months after the date of the earliest notice.
 (7) If there is more than 1 authorised person for a project,— (a) subsection (1)﻿(b) is met if none of the authorised persons hold the resource consent referred to in that paragraph; and